-Moody's asses that there is a very high likelihood of support from the Norwegian government for all debt classes.
-This is based on the 100% ownership of Kommunalbanken by the Norwegian government, its public policy mandate to support RLGs, and the owners proven capacity of providing capital injections in stressed scenarios.
-The commitment and support showed by the Norwegian government results in our assessment of a very high probability of government support for KBN's, resulting in a two-notch uplift to their senior unsecured debt resulting in a Aaa rating, and a two-notch uplift to their dated subordinated debt, resulting in a Aa3 rating.
+We assess a very high likelihood of support from the Norwegian government for all debt classes.
+This assessment is based on the Norwegian government's 100% ownership of Kommunalbanken, its public policy mandate to support RLGs, and its proven capacity to provide capital injections in stressed scenarios.
+Consequently, the senior unsecured debt rating receives a two-notch uplift from its preliminary rating assessment to Aaa.